petrkeil/Z-scores/README.md

-# Z-scores unify and improve indices of ecological resemblance
+# Z-scores unite and improve indices of ecological resemblance

 Author: *Petr Keil*

-This is a code repository for a little simulation study which shows that Z-scores can dramatically improve performance of metrics of similarity and association for binary data.
+This is a code repository for a little simulation study which shows that Z-scores improve performance of metrics of similarity and association for binary data.

 License: GPL3